NikKowPHP/social-brain/chapters/chapter-8.md

 ---

 You now have a protocol for transmitting information with crystal clarity, in a way that respects the biological limits of the human brain.
 Your message can now be received and understood.
 But what if a clear, logical message isn't enough?
 What if your goal isn't just to inform, but to inspire, persuade, and make an idea truly stick?

-To do that, we need to move beyond the brain's tiny workbench and engage its most ancient and powerful processing system: the engine of storytelling.
+To do that, we need to engage the brain's most ancient and powerful processing system: the engine of storytelling.